f6-dfir/Ransomware/RedPetya/RedPetyaBruter/readme.md

 #### **Key Features**
-The program was developed **solely through reverse-engineering and analysis** of the RedPetya ransomware.
+It is **our original implementation**, developed solely through reverse engineering of the ransomware.
-No external source code or ideas were used.
 It intentionally avoids complex algorithms and multithreading.
 The password **is brute-forced almost instantly**, achieved through straightforward computations.